fcooly/Deltuit/README.md

 ## DelTuit

-This simple script deletes all the tuits of a given account except for the last N by using the twitter archive.
+This simple script deletes all the tweets of a given Twitter's account except for the last N by using the twitter archive.

 ## Using the script